aws-samples/sample-to-connect-bedrock-agent-with-aurora/README.md

 ### Step 3 : Deploy the BedrockAgent Stack

+Update the cdk.content.json for any customizations. (eg : model_id, pg_version etc )
 Now you can deploy the Amazon Bedrock Agent using the command:

 ```